brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

 }
 {% endhighlight %}

-the exercise added a constrainst: I had to use a union[^3].
+the exercise added a constraint: I had to use a union[^3].
 For those who are not familiar with the concept of union, a union is a data structure that represents a location in the memory that can be filled by multiple types of data (thus taking the size of the biggest data type).
 For example: